kohkimakimoto/essh/README.md

 * **Task Runner**: Task is code that runs on remote and local servers.
 You can use it to automate your system administration tasks.
 * **Modules**: Essh provides modular system that allows you to use, create and share reusable Lua code easily.

-Demo: completing a hostname and changing terminal color by using hook.
+Demo1: Completing a hostname and changing terminal color by using hook.

 ![optimized](essh-demo01.gif)

-Demo: listing and filtering hosts. running a command on the selected hosts.
+Demo2: Listing and filtering hosts.
+Running a command on the selected hosts.

 ![optimized](essh-demo02.gif)